mikicz/ucl-photonics-oss-talks/oss.md

 - Define the conditions under which the software is shared
 - Differ in restrictiveness
 - Copyleft vs permissive
-  - Copyleft requires keeping same license for derivitive work (e.g. GPL, AGPL)
+  - copyleft requires keeping same license for derivitive work (e.g. GPL, AGPL)
-  - Permissive lets you do lot more (MIT, Apache, BSD)
+  - permissive lets you do lot more (MIT, Apache, BSD)
 - Packages in Python ecosystem primarily use permissive (~70%)
   - MIT is the most popular choice
 - https://choosealicense.com/